-Chaired by Leonard Rivera, Esq., the Interpreter Services Committee’s overarching goal is to improve access among litigants of limited English proficiency to interpreter and translation services in the Commonwealth’s courts and administrative agencies.
-The Committee’s current initiatives include:
+Chaired by Leonard Rivera, Esq., the Language Access Committee’s overarching goal is to improve access among litigants of limited English proficiency to interpreter and translation services in the Commonwealth’s courts and administrative agencies.
+The Committee’s current initiatives include the following:

-Jury Service Pamphlet: As one means of increasing juror diversity throughout the Commonwealth, the Committee produced two types of pamphlets (attached at right) that educate limited English proficient (“LEP”) individuals about jury service and the level of English language proficiency needed to serve on a federal or a state court jury.
+Jury Service Pamphlet for Limited English Proficient (“LEP”) Individuals: The Committee recently produced two pamphlets (attached at right), for federal and state courts, that educate LEP individuals about jury service and the level of English language proficiency needed to serve on a jury.
 The Committee distributed the federal pamphlets to the three Federal District Courts for dissemination at naturalization ceremonies.
-The Committee also distributed the state court pamphlets to court administrators throughout the Commonwealth and to bar associations, advocacy groups, and commissions who work closely with immigrant communities.
+The Committee distributed the state court pamphlets to court administrators throughout the Commonwealth and to bar associations, advocacy groups, and commissions who work closely with immigrant communities.

-Immigrants in State Courthouses: After receiving numerous reports of immigrants being arrested and detained by agents from Immigration and Customs Enforcement (“ICE”) in and around Pennsylvania courthouses when they appeared for trials as witnesses or defendants or were pursuing other court business, the Commission submitted to the Supreme Court of Pennsylvania a Memorandum (1) containing these reports, relevant case law, and recommendations, and (2) requesting that the Court address this unconstitutional interference with the administration of the state’s courts.
-The Memorandum, attached at right, also included reports of improper involvement by some judges and court personnel in immigration matters in their courts.
+Detainment of Immigrants in State Courthouses: After receiving numerous reports of immigrants being arrested and detained by agents from Immigration and Customs Enforcement (“ICE”) in and around Pennsylvania courthouses when they appeared for trials as witnesses or defendants or were pursuing other court business, the Commission submitted to the Supreme Court of Pennsylvania (“Court”) a Memorandum containing these reports, relevant case law, and recommendations to address this unconstitutional interference with the administration of the state’s courts.
+The Memorandum (attached at right) also included reports of improper involvement by some state court judges and court personnel in immigration matters in their courts.
 In response, the AOPC issued a directive entitled Advisory re: Title VI of the Civil Rights Act (attached at right), which advised judicial districts that an inquiry by a judicial officer or employee into the immigration status of an individual, based on their language ability or perceived national origin, may be regarded as a violation of Title VI.